Steffen in goal as US changes 9 of 11 starters vs Costa Rica - WHIZ News

 Chris Richards, a 21-year-old central defender, was given his first competitive start as the Americans fielded their youngest lineup in a World Cup qualifier, averaging 22 years, 229 days.
 That broke the previous mark of 23 years, 85 days set at the Sept.
 8 match at Honduras, a 4-1 win.

-Midfielder Yunus Musah and winger Paul Arriola were the only holdovers from the lineup that started the 1-0 loss at Panama on Sunday.
+Midfielder Yunus Musah and winger Tim Weah were the only holdovers from the lineup that started the 1-0 loss at Panama on Sunday.
+Paul Arriola, who started in Panama, was in the original starting lineup announced an hour before kickoff but was replaced about 45 minutes later by Weah due to an injured right groin.

 Berhalter inserted a new back four of right back Sergiño Dest, Chris Richards and Miles Robinson in central defense, and Antonee Robinson at left back.